Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Warning level one , Speed up your payment operations.
 * Warning level two , Acceleration of payment operations.
 * Warning level three, after the emergency time, your case will be rejected.
+* Your case was referred to the 7-member jury for review and announcement of the final decision, and it will be announced after the decision is issued.